February 22 – 26, 2020

 Accommodations and Food

 Lodging will be allocated on a first come, first serve basis.
-The first 12 participants to register will stay in double rooms at the Bamboo Beach Resort in Copper Bank, at a 5 minute walking distance from the build site.
+The first 12 participants to register will stay in double rooms with 2 people per room at the Bamboo Beach Resort in Copper Bank, at a 5 minute walking distance from the build site.
 The next participants will have 3 options.
 First is to stay with local host families in the village of Copper Bank.
 If you are interested in meeting the local people, this is a good option for you.
 Second, you are welcome to pitch tent at the Bamboo Beach Resort.
 This is where the classroom, recreational, and dining activities take place.
 Third, you can stay at the Copper Bank Inn, which is a 10 minute walk from both the Resort and the build site.

 We will have local families from Copper Bank cook local Belizian food for the group as part of the experience.

 Participants will be picked up from the Belize International Airport at 6 PM the eveving before the the workshop.
 Please plan on arriving some time before 6 PM, or you may meet us directly at the Bamboo Beach Resort in Copper Bank.
+We will drop people off at the airport the day after – on the 27th – leaving in the morning.

 What to Pack